-Some vehicles may have a 3.5 mm (1/8 in) auxiliary input and a USB port, located on the center stack, See USB Port ⇒ 143.
-External devices such as iPods[®], laptop computers, MP3 players, CD player, and USB drives may be connected, depending on the audio system.
+Some vehicles may have a 3.5 mm (1/8 in) auxiliary input and a USB port in the front of the center console.
+External devices such as iPods[®], laptop computers, MP3 players, CD changers, and USB drives may be connected, depending on the audio system.